Quorthon: Career

-Quorthon formed Bathory in 1983 when he was 17 years old, after briefly playing in the Oi! band Stridskuk, which also featured drummer Johan "Jolle" Elvén and bass player Rickard "Ribban" Bergman, who later played on early Bathory demos and in the case of Bergman, albums.
-He recorded his early albums together with the help of his father Börje Forsberg (1944 - 2017) who was also the head of the Swedish record label Tyfon Grammofon that would go on to release most of Bathory's albums through the subsidiary Black Mark Production.
-The first album was recorded in the garage of schlager writer Peter Himmelstrand, dubbed Studio Heavenshore.
+Quorthon briefly played in the Oi! band Stridskuk, which also featured drummer Johan "Jolle" Elvén and bass player Rickard "Ribban" Bergman.

+Quorthon formed Bathory in 1983 when he was 17 years old; Elvén and Bergman would later play on early Bathory demos and, in Bergman's case, albums.
+Early Bathory member Jonas Åkerlund has stated that he and his cousin Frederick Melander were the original members of Bathory; Ace, as Quorthon was known at the time, was recruited into the band when they were looking for a new vocalist/guitarist.
+He recorded his early albums together with the help of his father Stig Börje "Boss" Forsberg (1944-2017) who was also the head of the Swedish record label Tyfon Grammofon that would go on to release most of Bathory's albums through the subsidiary Black Mark Production.
+The first album, Bathory, was recorded in the garage of schlager writer Peter Himmelstrand, dubbed Studio Heavenshore.

-During the mid-to-late 1980s, live performances by Bathory were rare.
+During the mid 1980s, live performances by Bathory were rare, and in 1985, Bathory quit doing live appearances entirely.
 Albums from this period contributed to the then-burgeoning black metal subgenre, and rare photographs of the band helped in part to define its image.
-Beginning in the 1990s, Quorthon took full control of Bathory, choosing to forgo performing live in order to spend time recording music with hired musicians, as well changing style from the black metal of the 1980s to a slower, heavier style which eventually became the founding of the Viking metal genre, due to its lyrics being focused on Norse mythology.
-From this point onward, he also played bass guitar on almost all of his albums, and mostly used a drum machine or a session drummer.
+Beginning in the 1990s, Quorthon took full control of Bathory, still choosing to avoid performing live in order to spend more time recording music with hired musicians, as well changing style from the black metal of the 1980s to a slower, heavier style which eventually became the founding of the Viking metal genre, due to its lyrics being focused on Norse mythology.

 Quorthon also personally paid for the production of Bathory's only music video, for the song "One Rode to Asa Bay", taken from their fifth studio album, Hammerheart.
-The video was shown on MTV's Headbangers Ball, though Quorthon had not yet seen it at the time he was interviewed for the program.
+The video was shown on MTV, though Quorthon had not seen it.

-In 1993 Quorthon set Bathory aside and recorded and released two albums under the name "Quorthon".
-The first, called Album, was released in 1994.
-The final two solo releases emerged in 1997, Purity of Essence and the EP When Our Day Is Through.

-The albums released under the Quorthon moniker drew more influence from alternative rock than Bathory's black/Viking metal style.
-While working on these albums he found new inspiration to continue composing music for Bathory.
-Bathory's next albums were in a retro-thrash metal style, before he veered towards his Viking metal style once again, especially on the Nordland saga.
+In January 1994, Quorthon set Bathory aside and recorded a solo album, called Album, which was released that September.
+He recorded Purity of Essence in August 1996.
+His solo albums were released to "write and record something that was as far away from Bathory as possible".
+The albums released under the Quorthon moniker drew more influence from alternative rock than Bathory's black/Viking metal style, with Quorthon noting that it sounded similar to Oasis.
+While working on these albums he found new inspiration to continue composing music for Bathory, writing the album Requiem in two weeks.

+Bathory's following album, Octagon, was also in a retro-thrash metal style, before he shifted towards his Viking metal style once again, especially on the Nordland saga.